katyhuff/blog/_posts/2014-10-08-dsesummit.markdown

 ### Fail Fast

-The other lesson from the activity was straight out of agile workflows: fail fast.
+The other lesson from the bonding activities was straight out of agile
+workflows: fail fast.
+We were all separated into teams to make towers with spaghetti and tape, to hold up a marshmallow.
+We had 18 minutes.
 By prototyping quickly and racing ahead with the first reasonable-sounding idea that was suggested, we started actually building before a lot of other teams and had more time for quality control.
 In an analogy to the collaboration, this lesson